ampproject/amp-github-apps/checklist/README.md

    - When deploying after the first time, the `--runtime` and `--trigger-http` flags may be omitted
 3. To configure Cloud Build auto-deployment, follow [this guide](https://github.com/ampproject/amp-github-apps/blob/master/DEPLOYMENT.md)

-This GitHub App is deployed as a [Google Cloud Function](https://cloud.google.com/functions/docs/) at the endpoint: https://ampproject-checklist-bot.cloudfunctions.net/
+This GitHub App is deployed as a [Google Cloud Function](https://cloud.google.com/functions/docs/) at the endpoint: https://ampproject-checklist-bot.cloudfunctions.net/ (**TODO:** URL unavailable, this will be deployed)